7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `ScoreTracker` - a program to showcase the working of various compound assignment operators related to assignment operators
 - `IncDecOperators` - a program to show the in-case usage of increment operator (decrement self-explanatory)
 - `overflow` - a program to showcase the concept of overflow using c++ library limits.h
+- `bitwise` - a program to showcase the wworking of bitwise operators

 ---